arozwalak/arozwalak/README.md

 ### Hi I'm Artur 👋

 I am web developer and for the last 10 years I've been building different kind of websites and web applications.
-Since 2015 I work as Frontend Engineer and Team Lead at Landbay[https://landbay.co.uk].
+Since 2015 I work as Frontend Engineer and Team Lead at [https://landbay.co.uk]: Landbay.
 I enjoy learning new technologies and discovering cool ideas and solutions for web development.

 <!--
 **arozwalak/arozwalak** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.